 Assessing local fit by approximating probabilities

 Most methodologists would likely agree that statistical models are an approximation of the process that generated the data we observed.
 Structural equation models are no exception to this point.
 The approximation of reality has been described as arising from distributional and structural approximations (Bollen, 2019).
-Identifying these model misspecifications can be at best difficult and at worst impossible.
-The task of trying to find evidence for a proposed model is then our focus, and a variety of methods have been developed to help this decision making process.
+Identifying these model misspecifications can be at best, difficult, and at worst, impossible.
+A variety of methods are available to help identify misspecifications which lead to decisions about one’s proposed model.
+The focus of this work is to find evidence for a proposed model by describing a new method to supplement existing methods for finding evidence to justify a proposed model for scale development.

 One popular method of finding evidence for once’s proposed model is the use of global fit indices.
-Global fit indices help identify whether the model specified as a whole well approximates the data generating process.
-Typically used indices are the comparative fit index (Bentler, 1990), RMSEA (Browne & Cudeck, 1992), and SRMR (Bentler, 1995; Jöreskog & Sörbom, 1981; Maydeu-Olivares et al., 2018).
+Global fit indices help identify whether the specified model well approximates the data generating process.
+Typically used indices are the comparative fit index (Bentler, 1990), root mean square error of approximation (Browne & Cudeck, 1992), and standardized root mean square residual (Bentler, 1995; Jöreskog & Sörbom, 1981; Maydeu-Olivares et al., 2018).
 Many of these indices are now automatically computed in most SEM software.
 However, these indices only provide a coarse estimate of model-data fit (Steiger, 2007).

-One difficulty comes when the global fit indices are below acceptable (whatever this means to the researcher) and then trying to remedy the misspecification is a systematic and defensible manner.
+One difficulty arising from the coarse nature of global fit indices is that when the indices are below acceptable values a researcher needs to explain the lack of fit.
 The global fit indices don’t necessarily help us identify where the misspecification is occurring, though.
 Presumably, some parts of the model are better representing the latent structure than other parts, but identifying which parts are not representative is not straightforward.
 Methods of identifying the source of misfit include investigating residual matrices (Kline, 2015; Maydeu-Olivares & Shi, 2017), modification indicies (Kaplan, 1989; Sörbom, 1989), Wald tests (Buse, 1982; Wald, 1943), likelihood ratio tests (Buse, 1982; Neyman & Pearson, 1928), and model-implied instrumental variables (Bollen, 1995, 2019).
 Each method has benefits and pitfalls that need to be considered when looking for evidence of model-data fit.
-The methods above generally provide users with a way of either identifying which specific relationships among observed

-that are not capture by the model (e.g., residuals) or which specific component of the model that doesn’t fit well (e.g., Wald tests).
+The methods above generally provide users with a way of identifying which specific relationships among observed variables are not captured by the model (e.g., residuals) or which specific component of the model doesn’t fit well (e.g., Wald tests).
 Once a change in the model has been conducted, a researcher can then compare the results of local fit to see if fit improved.

 Evaluating the change in model fit has been helpful for many in the model fit evaluation process.
-But, this process is not without potential drawbacks.
+But this process is not without potential drawbacks.
 For example, modification indices can lead to conflicting information about sources of misfit leading to statistically equivalent models.
-Adding too many paths can lead to over fitting to the observed data and difficulty in interpretation.
-Aside from investigating standardized residuals (Maydeu-Olivares & Shi, 2017), most current methods of investigating local fit rely on non-intuitive metrics (e.g., modification indices, likelihood ratios, or p-values); however, we are proposing a more directly interpretable approach using probabilities for local fit assessment.
-We aim to develop a probabilistic approach to approximate whether additional paths will result in meaningfully interpretable contribution to the model.
+Adding too many paths to the measurement or structural components of the model can lead to over fitting to the observed data and difficulty interpreting the model parameters.
+Aside from investigating standardized residuals (Maydeu-Olivares & Shi, 2017), most current methods of investigating local fit rely on non-intuitive metrics (e.g., modification indices, likelihood ratios, or p-values); however, we propose a more directly interpretable approach using probabilities for local fit assessment.
+Additionally, we aim to develop a probabilistic approach to approximate whether additional paths will result in meaningfully interpretable contribution to the model.
 With our method, we aim to help control against over fit and aid interpretation driven local fit assessment.